isomerpages/moe-yishuninnovajc/_2025-orientation/Subject Registration Details.md

 <p>Warm greetings from Yishun Innova Junior College!</p>
 <p>We are thrilled to welcome you to YIJC and hope that your journey with
 us will be both enriching and fulfilling.
-As you embark on this exciting chapter, it is time to consider the subjects that best align with your academic interests and aspirations.</p>
+As you embark on this exciting chapter, it is time to critically consider the subjects that best align with your academic interests and aspirations.</p>
 <p>To guide you through the subject selection process, the college has organised
 informative talks designed to assist you in making well-informed decisions.
 These talks aim to provide valuable insights into the subject combinations